 C. State auditor quality control reviews: The state auditor performs its own quality control review of IPA audit reports and working papers.
-An IPA that is included on the state auditor's list of approved firms for the first time [shall] may be subject to an OSA quality control review of the IPA's working papers.
+An IPA that is included on the state auditor's list of approved firms for the first time may be subject to an OSA quality control review of the IPA's working papers.
 This review shall be conducted as soon as the documentation completion date, as defined by AU-C Section 230, has passed (60 days after the report release date).
 When the result of the state auditor's quality control review differs significantly from the external quality control report and corresponding peer review rating, the state auditor may no longer accept external peer review reports performed by that reviewer.
 In making this determination, the state auditor shall take into consideration the fact that AICPA peer reviews are performed on a risk-based or key-element approach looking for systemic problems, while the state auditor reviews are engagement-specific reviews.
-[2.2.2.14 NMAC - Rp, 2.2.2.14 NMAC, [3/10/2020] 3/23/2021]
+[2.2.2.14 NMAC - Rp, 2.2.2.14 NMAC, 3/23/2021]

-2.2.2.15 SPECIAL AUDITS [, ATTESTATION ENGAGEMENTS,] AND EXAMINATIONS [PERFORMANCE AUDITS AND FORENSIC AUDITS]:
+2.2.2.15 SPECIAL AUDITS AND EXAMINATIONS: